9dots/9dots.io-pages/OiiarUw.md

 _What is animation?_
 Animation means to bring something to life.
 The art of animation has been around for a long time and originally was a way to make still images appear to be moving.

-Show the history of animation video and the intro to the pixar story video.
+Show the [history of animation video](http://mit.tv/Ac9egn) and the [Pixar story video](http://www.youtube.com/watch?v=oggMSPCHNtw).
 After the videos gauge learning by asking these questions:

 _What is the history of animation?_
 Animation started even before televisions or projectors were invented.
 People have been using simple machines like **zoetropes** and **flip books** to make drawings come to life for thousands of years.